-So every Friday for the last eight or so years we have faithfully patroned a small, family-owned dry cleaning business on the far southeast side of the town that we live in because they are fairly priced and do a good job, but even more so because we are just loyal that way.
+Every Friday for the last eight years we have faithfully patroned a small, family-owned dry-cleaning business on the far southeast side of the town that we live in because they are fairly priced and do a good job, but even more so because we are just loyal that way.
 Meanwhile, once a week I pull through the window and go out of my way to be kind to this woman who is usually wearing a scowl, throwing or slamming stuff around, or barking out orders to the others that are behind the counter.
-And so I watch.
+And so, I watch.
 And think.
 And wonder.
-“Hmmm, maybe I’ll kill her with kindness today”, or “maybe she’s had a rough morning”, or, “maybe she’s not a morning person at all”, or, “maybe she’s really stressed out Cat, so tell her to have a good day and go on about your business!
+“Hmmm, maybe I’ll kill her with kindness today”, or “maybe she’s had a rough morning”, or “maybe she’s not a morning person at all”, or “maybe she’s really stressed-out Cat, so tell her to have a good day and go on about your business!
 AGREEMENT NO. 2: DON’T ANYTHING PERSONALLY!
 Her nasty attitude is about HER, not YOU!”
-But today something changed and my otherwise patient demeanor snapped and took a turn for the worse!
+But today something changed, and my otherwise patient demeanor snapped and took a turn for the worse!

 I have always taken the time to untangle, organize and neatly twist-tie the hangers then place them at the bottom of the basket for return with the next week’s clothes, a practice I started many years ago when I had actually gone inside their store rather than drive-thru on a morning I was bringing comforters in.
 On that particular day I’d been standing and waiting while watching one of the girls at the counter feverishly detangling the massive pile of hangers others had returned as well, so with that I thought it would be a nice gesture to organize mine ahead of time.
 This morning, however, was the first time in years that I didn’t take the time to do that, which, I actually did feel bad about for a split second.
 But today of all days was slated to be straight from Hell, so I just shoved everything in the bag as quickly as I could and loaded the car for whatever the day might possibly bring.

 Who wants to know what she said to me when I asked the question, “Good morning dear, how are you?”
 She literally BARKED back at me, “Well thanks for not untangling the hangers for me!”
-And no, this was no friendly banter.
+And nope, it wasn’t friendly banter!
 She was literally mad that I didn’t untangle the hangers.
 Now what?